 The content is split between two components: Introduction to Quantitative Reasoning and Critical Maths.
 Within the Introduction to Quantitative Reasoning unit, learners are taught to use a modelling cycle, a statistical problem-solving cycle and a financial problem-solving cycle.
 They are also taught to use spreadsheets to work on a variety of problems.
 Through the Critical Maths unit, learners work on a greater variety of problems – the emphasis is on them using and extending their understanding of mathematics, selecting appropriate ways of reasoning and developing a high level of fluency that will enable them to see the world around them through mathematical eyes.
 By the end of the course, learners should be asking “what does that mean?” and “does that sound about right?” whenever they encounter a quantitative situation or statement.
 Some universities give lower grade offers to students obtaining a high grade (A/B) in Core Maths, which is the level that most students attain for the course.

 - Core Maths is a level 3 certificate equivalent to an AS Level.

 - Core Maths can only be taken as a 4th option

 - Core Maths can be taken in addition to A Level Mathematics (as they are very different courses).

 - Timetabling is 8 hours per fortnight until the exams in May.

-Please note – if you are opting to study any of the following subjects: Biology, Business, Chemistry, Computer Science, Economics, Engineering, Information Technology, Physics or Psychology and not opting to study A Level Mathematics then we recommend taking Level 3 Core Maths as your 4th option (rather than EPQ or directed study) to support your other courses.
+Please note – if you are opting to study any of the following subjects: Applied Science, Biology, Business, Chemistry, Computer Science, Economics, Engineering, Information Technology, Physics or Psychology and not opting to study A Level Mathematics then we recommend taking Level 3 Core Maths as your 4th option (rather than EPQ or directed study) to support your other courses.

 How Will I Be Assessed?